wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

 1. Access the lab environment from your web browser.

-    The lab environment page is displayed, the lab environment contains one (1) Linux VMs, with the Graphical User Interface (GUI) for you to access and work in this lab.
+    The lab environment page is displayed below.
+The lab environment contains one (1) Linux VMs, with the Graphical User Interface (GUI) for you to access and work in this lab.

     ![](./images/media/image001.png)